MicrosoftLearning/MB-500-Microsoft-Dynamics-365-Finance-and-Operations-Apps-Developer/Instructions/Labs/Lab - 2 - Create a data entity with a computed column.md

 23. Right-click the project to open the context menu, and then select **Properties**.

-24. Configure the following field:

--   Synchronize Database: **True**

-25. Select **OK**, and then right-click the project to open the context menu and select **Build**.
+24. Select **OK**, and then right-click the project to open the context menu and select **Build**.
 If the build fails on a "The 'BuildTask' task returned false but did not log an error." then retry the build.